ray2501/HBaseClient-Tcl/README.md

 HBaseClient
 =====

-There are various ways to access and interact with [Apache HBase] (http://hbase.apache.org).
+There are various ways to access and interact with [Apache HBase](http://hbase.apache.org).
 The Java API provides the most functionality.

 If users want to use HBase without Java, there are two main approaches for doing that:
-One is the Thrift interface, the other way to access HBase is using the [REST] (http://hbase.apache.org/book.html#_rest) interface.
+One is the Thrift interface, the other way to access HBase is using the [REST](http://hbase.apache.org/book.html#_rest) interface.

-This extension is a HBase REST Client Library for [Tcl] (http://tcl.tk).
+This extension is a HBase REST Client Library for [Tcl](http://tcl.tk).
-The library consists of a single [Tcl Module] (http://tcl.tk/man/tcl8.6/TclCmd/tm.htm#M9) file.
+The library consists of a single [Tcl Module](http://tcl.tk/man/tcl8.6/TclCmd/tm.htm#M9) file.

 HBaseClient is using Tcl built-in package http to send request to Apache HBase REST server and get response.